mathiasjepsen/PythonFinalProject/README.md

 You will be asked to provide information:

-1- You will be asked to provide the link to the youtube playlist: mind you need to provide link to the "playlist homepage": like the following [example](https://www.youtube.com/playlist?list=PLDzVECoc2lpTFnCQTzTK8RIRnuFW-fFbu)
+1- You will be asked to provide the link to the youtube playlist: mind you need to provide link to the "playlist homepage" (URL must start with "https://www.youtube.com/playlist): like the following [example](https://www.youtube.com/playlist?list=PLDzVECoc2lpTFnCQTzTK8RIRnuFW-fFbu)

 2- You will then be asked to provide your Spotify username, provide the username of the account you used to retrieve your authentification Token